Swapnil80/twitter_financial_news_sentiment/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Made with ❤️ by Swapnil & Contributors 🚀
+Made with ❤️ by Swapnil 🚀